workeffortwaste/gsap-video-export/README.md

 Once installed the tool can be used as per the following example.

-> The page must contain a GSAP animation.
-CodePen URLs will be magically broken out of their iFrames.

 ```
 gsap-video-export <url>
 ```

+> When using CodePen URLs `gsap-video-export` will automatically break them out of their iframe.

 ### Options